wjallen/ctls2018/index.md

 ### Why is Reproducibility Important?

 Reproducibility gives validity to science.
 To present a scientific result as valid, the assumption must be that if you or any other person reruns the same experiments under the same conditions, they will arrive at the same result.
 Without this assumption, results become more or less an observational data point.
-In order to reproduce / replicate a typical wet-lab life sciences experiment, you may need to know:
+In order to reproduce / replicate a typical wet-lab science experiment, you may need to know:

  * Experimental conditions
  * Reagent(s) used